SCP650/SCP650.github.io/_posts/2022-11-27-SecondPerson.markdown

 What does that actually mean?
 In this clip, it may look like a normal first-person game but you are not controlling yourself -- if you raise your VR controller, the character in front of you will raise their hand, not the character you are in the perspective of.

-Originally I thought this would be as if I'm controlling myself through a mirror, but in reality, it is much worst ...
+Originally I thought this would be as if I'm controlling myself through a mirror, but in reality, it is much worse ...

 You can try it out [here](https://github.com/SCP650/SecondPersonVRGame/releases/tag/v1)